PimenovAlexander/resources/technical-reference/core-logic/pool-overview.md

 The main task of AMM is to provide token swap.
 Swapping in TONCO is performed using concentrated liquidity technology.
 More detailed description of the swap process [the article about swap calculations](swap-calculation.md).

-In Algebra Integral there are two variants of swap - with prepayment and with payment after settlement.

 Due to TON architecture jettons for the swap and gas are first sent by the user and after swap computations are finished they would get the swap result, initial jetton change(if any) and excess gas back.
 Front-end helps to compute how many jettons and gas should be sent.

 #### Liquidity positions